The Supreme Court rules Yeshiva University must recognize student LGBTQ group for now

 Yeshiva University in New York City will have to continue to recognize an LGBTQ student organization while the school argues its case against the group in state court, the U.S. Supreme Court has ruled.

-The opinion Wednesday left in place a New York state court ruling requiring the university to recognize the Yeshiva University Pride Alliance.
+The opinion Wednesday left in place a New York state court ruling requiring the university to recognize the YU Pride Alliance.

 It also forces the university to exhaust at least two other legal avenues in New York before returning to the Supreme Court to make its case.